 Houston Swimming Pool Accident Lawyers

-If you or a loved one has been injured in a swimming pool accident due to another’s negligence, don’t hesitate to contact attorneys Neal Davis and Jed Silverman to discuss your rights to compensation.
-The initial consultation is free and you don’t pay a penny unless they win - that’s our No Fee Guarantee.
+If you or a loved one has been injured in a swimming pool accident due to another's negligence, don't hesitate to contact attorney Neal Davis to discuss your rights to compensation.
+The initial consultation is free and you don't pay a penny unless they win - that's our No Fee Guarantee.

 Swimming pool accidents can happen in the blink of an eye, and such accidents can be very devastating for victims and their families.
 Swimming pool injury cases are meant to hold the negligence of another person, pool manufacturer, or business accountable.

-Attorneys Neal Davis and Jed Silverman are ready to help you through your swimming pool accident case and hold negligent parties accountable for serious injuries that occur as a result.
+Attorney Neal Davis is ready to help you through your swimming pool accident case and hold negligent parties accountable for serious injuries that occur as a result.
 Some of the most common causes of swimming pool accidents and injuries include:

 - Slip and falls on wet surfaces surrounding the pool